CodeShellDev/mailbaux/.github/templates/README.template.md

 <br/>

+Mailbaux (pronounced /ˈmeɪlˌbɔːks/ like mailbawks) <br/>
-Mailbaux is a mailbox manager that allows users to select between multiple mailboxes and authenticate to their mail server through an existing Identity Provider (IdP).
+is a mailbox manager that allows users to select between multiple mailboxes and authenticate to their mail server through an existing Identity Provider (IdP).

-Mailbaux acts as an OAuth2 relay between your mail server and your IdP.
+It acts as an OAuth2 relay between your mail server and your IdP.

 Supported mail servers include solutions such as [mailcow](https://github.com/mailcow/mailcow-dockerized).